sumitpatil140202/Juice-Shop-VAPT/Methodology/testing_methodology.md

-# Tools Used
+# Testing Methodology

-During the security assessment of the OWASP Juice Shop application, I used a combination of manual testing techniques and supporting security tools.
-The goal was to simulate real-world attack scenarios and identify practical security weaknesses.
+This document outlines the methodology followed during the security assessment of the OWASP Juice Shop application.
+The goal was to simulate real-world attack scenarios and identify vulnerabilities in a structured and professional manner.

 ---

-##  Burp Suite (Community Edition)
+##  Testing Approach

+- **Scope:** Black-box web application testing
+- **Objective:** Identify security weaknesses, including authentication, authorization, input validation, session management, and business logic flaws
+- **Environment:** All testing performed in a controlled lab environment on the intentionally vulnerable OWASP Juice Shop application
-Burp Suite was my primary tool for intercepting and analyzing HTTP/HTTPS traffic.
+- **Proxy Setup:** All browser traffic routed through Burp Suite for analysis and manipulation

-**How I used it:**

-- Intercepted and modified requests/responses
-- Tested authentication and authorization flows
-- Performed brute force testing using Intruder
-- Manipulated parameters to identify IDOR and access control issues
-- Analyzed cookies, JWT tokens, and session behavior

-> This tool was heavily used throughout the engagement.

 ---

-##  Google Chrome Developer Tools

-Chrome DevTools was used mainly for client-side analysis.

-**Activities performed:**

-- Inspected DOM to identify DOM-based XSS
+##  Phases of Assessment

+### 1. Reconnaissance
+- Performed initial discovery of application functionality
+- Enumerated endpoints, parameters, and potential attack surfaces
-- Reviewed JavaScript sources and sinks
+- Reviewed publicly available information and documentation
-- Monitored network traffic
-- Checked security headers and cookies
-- Observed application behavior during testing

-> Helped in identifying several client-side weaknesses.

----

-##  npm audit

-To evaluate third-party dependency risks, I ran **npm audit**.

-**Purpose:**

-- Detect vulnerable packages
-- Identify known CVEs in dependencies
-- Assess supply chain security risks

-> Findings from this tool contributed to the insecure dependency vulnerability.

----

-##  Manual Testing Techniques

-Most vulnerabilities were identified through manual testing rather than only automated tools.

-**Techniques performed:**
+### 2. Vulnerability Identification
+- Conducted both **manual testing** and **automated scanning**
+- Tools used included Burp Suite, npm audit, and browser developer tools
+- Manual techniques included:
   - Parameter tampering
   - Forced browsing
-- IDOR enumeration
   - JWT decoding and analysis
+  - DOM inspection
-- CSRF proof-of-concept testing
+  - CSRF testing
-- Input validation testing
-- Business logic manipulation

-> Manual testing was critical in uncovering access control and logic flaws.
+### 3. Exploitation
+- Validated identified vulnerabilities by safely exploiting them in a controlled environment
+- Created proof-of-concept (PoC) files for vulnerabilities such as CSRF and XSS
+- Ensured no real harm to systems (educational environment only)

+### 4. Documentation
+- Captured screenshots and evidence for all vulnerabilities
+- Prepared detailed writeups per vulnerability
+- Categorized vulnerabilities by severity (Critical, High, Medium)
+- Mapped findings to OWASP Top 10 web application risks

+### 5. Reporting
+- Compiled all findings into a professional VAPT report (PDF)
+- Included detailed technical descriptions, screenshots, PoC, and risk recommendations

 ---

-##  Testing Environment

-- **Target Application:** OWASP Juice Shop
-- **Testing Approach:** Black-box web application testing
-- **Proxy Setup:** Browser traffic routed through Burp Suite
-- **Encoding/Decoding:** Base64 decoding used for JWT inspection
+##  Notes on Methodology

+- Emphasis on **manual testing**: Most vulnerabilities were discovered through thoughtful testing rather than automated tools alone
+- All testing followed **ethical and controlled procedures**
+- Risk ratings were assigned based on likelihood and impact

 ---

 ##  Disclaimer

-All testing was performed in a **controlled lab environment** on the intentionally vulnerable OWASP Juice Shop application for **educational and security assessment purposes only**.
+All testing was conducted **legally** on the OWASP Juice Shop lab environment for **educational and portfolio purposes only**.
+No production systems were tested or harmed.